alirezaniki/InsVpVs/README.md

-A Python code to calculate the Vp/Vs ratio using pairs of P and S differential travel times from a tight cluster of events.
+A Python code to calculate in situ Vp/Vs ratio using pairs of P and S differential travel times from a tight cluster of events.
 The differential times can be provided from FDTCC (cross correlation-based differential times) or hypoDD (catalog-based differential times) programs.
 Several regression approaches are implemented to best fit a line to the distribution and get the Vp/Vs ratio (slope of the fitted line):
 1. IRLS (Iteratively Reweighted Least Squares)
 2. OLS (Ordinary Least Square)
 3. HUBER (Huber regression)